Virus: Epidemiology

 Viral epidemiology is the branch of medical science that deals with the transmission and control of virus infections in humans.
 Transmission of viruses can be vertical, which means from mother to child, or horizontal, which means from person to person.
 Examples of vertical transmission include hepatitis B virus and HIV, where the baby is born already infected with the virus.
-Another, more rare, example is the varicella zoster virus, which, although causing relatively mild infections in children and adults, can be fatal to the foetus and newborn baby.
+Another, more rare, example is the varicella zoster virus which, although causing relatively mild infections in children and adults, can be fatal to the foetus and newborn baby.

 Horizontal transmission is the most common mechanism of spread of viruses in populations.
 Horizontal transmission can occur when body fluids are exchanged during sexual activity, by exchange of saliva or when contaminated food or water is ingested.
 It can also occur when aerosols containing viruses are inhaled or by insect vectors such as when infected mosquitoes penetrate the skin of a host.
-Most types of viruses are restricted to just one or two of these mechanisms and they are referred to as "respiratory viruses" or "enteric viruses" and so forth.
-The rate or speed of transmission of viral infections depends on factors that include population density, the number of susceptible individuals, (i.e., those not immune), the quality of healthcare and the weather.
+Most types of viruses are restricted to just one or two of these mechanisms and are referred to as "respiratory viruses" or "enteric viruses" and so forth.
+The rate or speed of transmission of viral infections depends on factors that include population density, the number of susceptible individuals (i.e., those not immune), the quality of healthcare and the weather.

 Epidemiology is used to break the chain of infection in populations during outbreaks of viral diseases.
 Control measures are used that are based on knowledge of how the virus is transmitted.
 It is important to find the source, or sources, of the outbreak and to identify the virus.
 Once the virus has been identified, the chain of transmission can sometimes be broken by vaccines.
 When vaccines are not available, sanitation and disinfection can be effective.
 Often, infected people are isolated from the rest of the community, and those that have been exposed to the virus are placed in quarantine.
 To control the outbreak of foot-and-mouth disease in cattle in Britain in 2001, thousands of cattle were slaughtered.
 Most viral infections of humans and other animals have incubation periods during which the infection causes no signs or symptoms.
 Incubation periods for viral diseases range from a few days to weeks, but are known for most infections.
 Somewhat overlapping, but mainly following the incubation period, there is a period of communicability—a time when an infected individual or animal is contagious and can infect another person or animal.
 This, too, is known for many viral infections, and knowledge of the length of both periods is important in the control of outbreaks.
 When outbreaks cause an unusually high proportion of cases in a population, community, or region, they are called epidemics.
 If outbreaks spread worldwide, they are called pandemics.